mongodb-developer/mongodb-atlas-with-ruby-on-rails-example/README.md

 This repository contains the sample application for showing how to get started using MongoDB Atlas and Ruby on Rails.

+### Branches
+- Main: This contains the base working application for CRUD operations against your MongoDB data.
+- Atlas-Search: This branch contains an implementation of Atlas Search on the application.

 ## How To Run

 1. You can follow the [Getting Started with Atlas](https://docs.atlas.mongodb.com/getting-started/) guide, to learn how to create a free Atlas account, create your first cluster and get your Connection String to the database.